joeFelek/Alpha-Compiler/Readme.md

 #### Project Features
-- Alpha compiler and VM written in C
+- Alpha compiler and virtual machine written in C
 - In-browser code editor with syntax highlighting and autocomplete for the Alpha language
 - Alpha code examples you can run to see how the language works
-- Entirely client-side — no server needed
+- Entirely client-side no server needed